If I gave you $1 to spend in your business, where would it go?

 - Click-through rate

-And while the platform doesn’t actively provide Disengagement rate, it can be easily calculated from the formula provided earlier.
+And while the platform doesn’t actively provide our disengagement rate, it can be easily calculated from the formula provided earlier.

 Email Category #2: Automated Emails